josh-holder/josh-holder.github.io/_posts/2026-03-19-drone-bench.md

 - For a variety of reasons, the aerospace industry has been remarkably resistant to most of the previous advances in AI and autonomy.
 This one will have real effects, even if the majority of the algorithms running on any given drone are not directly AI-driven.
 (I want to write up a full post on this in the future.)

 ## Safety Implications and Threat Models
 The results of these evaluations, if properly internalized, should be a bit chilling.
-This means that a LLM in 2026 (the worse LLMs will ever be) can autonomously:
+This means that an LLM in 2026 (the worse LLMs will ever be) can autonomously:
 - Unpack an unknown drone out of the box, and experiment on the system to learn its dynamic response and relevant characteristics,
 - use sparse sensor inputs to determine its 9DOF location to meter precision,
 - implement a cascading control scheme to rapidly drive the orientation and position of the drone to targets,